honeylouluzon/Agentic-World/README.md

 2. **Agentic AI Instances (Docker Containers per Function)**
    - Each agent/s runs in its own containerized environment (e.g., Docker), encapsulating a function or role.
-   - Standard features of an agent include:
-     - *Within Pipeline*: ability to function as a sequential step.
-     - *Event-Driven or Reactor*: respond to triggers or system signals.
-     - *Fully Autonomous*: operate independently once configured.
+   - Standard features of an Agentic AI include ability to function as a sequential step, respond to triggers or system signals, operate independently once configured.
    - Agents communicate via JSON-based input/output files and APIs, ensuring interoperability and standardization.
-   - In larger setups, one agent may act as a database or file monitor, responsible for storing or validating outputs.
+   - In larger setups, one Agentic may act as a database or file monitor, responsible for storing or validating shared outputs of the entire system.

 3. **Agent Library (Centralized Repository)**
    - Functions as the catalog of all agent definitions.